Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

      <def title="includes">
         <p>
             A list of Markdown files that contain
             <a href="dokka-module-and-package-docs.md">subproject and package documentation</a>.
+The Markdown files must
+            match the <a href="dokka-module-and-package-docs.md#file-format">required format</a>.
         </p>
         <p>The contents of the specified files are parsed and embedded into documentation as subproject and package descriptions.</p>
         <p>